lmi-mikaroka/data-toolbox/Rmd/Data_dictionary_video_poissons.md

 # Introduction

-This report describes the data dictionary for the
+This report describes the data dictionary for the "video fish monitoring" data.
-" small dried fish" data.
 The contents are taken from the following Google spreadsheets:

 * [List of colums for all tables](https://docs.google.com/spreadsheets/d/1pnqUyW63rt33lI5vy4CSSU71zEnrVyJ0fAau1HfzR8g/edit#gid=1131747976)
 * [List of colums for all columns](https://docs.google.com/spreadsheets/d/1pnqUyW63rt33lI5vy4CSSU71zEnrVyJ0fAau1HfzR8g/edit?usp=sharing)